volatilegg/qvik-swift-ios/README.md

 * Clone the library repository
 * Create a feature branch for your code
 * Code it, clean it up, test it thoroughly
+* Make sure all your methods meant to be public are defined as public
 * Push your branch
 * Create a pull request